 History of the Sunshine Castle

-Over the last decade the Sunshine Castle has shifted the focus of its displays and exhibits to a medieval museum, functions and events venue.
-Originally built in 1972 by a local Scottish couple to house eight original Fairytale Diaramas and some dolls, the Castle has grown over time and had three freehold owners.
+Looking at the history of the Sunshine Castle, its focus shifted from displays and exhibits to a medieval museum, functions and events venue over the last decade.
+Originally a local Scottish couple built the Castle in 1972 to house eight original Fairytale Diaramas and some dolls.
+Meanwhile the Castle has grown and has had three freehold owners over time.

-First opened as a Fairytale Castle it was then known as the Bli Bli Castle.
-The original Castle located on the David Low Way (back then the only way north from Brisbane) was able to attract a magnificent 1 million visitors in its first 3 years of trading.
+It first opened as a Fairytale Castle, but was later known as the Bli Bli Castle.
+Originally, the Castle was located on David Low Way, back then the only way to get North from Brisbane.
+As a result, it was able to attract a magnificent 1 million visitors in its first 3 years of trading.

 In the beginning…